 This would be perfect for sunset, though be aware you will have a shitload of other travelers alongside you.
 I personally visited in the morning.
 First, because I am an early riser and secondly cause we were leaving the island that day.
 Though this turned out to be a smart decision as it was only us and one other person there.

 Visit Maya Bay

-Okay, let’s move onto the second most popular thing to do here while backpacking Koh Phi Phi, visiting May Bay.
+Okay, let’s move on to the second most popular thing to do here while backpacking Koh Phi Phi, visiting Maya Bay.
 This place was made famous by the film The Beach, starring Leonardo DiCaprio.
 Though throughout the years the number of travelers it attracted was not sustainable.

-Litter was left everywhere, the reefs were destroyed and the precious ecosystems disrupted.
+Litter was left everywhere, the reefs were destroyed and the precious ecosystems were disrupted.
 As a result, the Thai government made the move to close it from June to September 2018.
-Though they quickly realized this was not enough time and have closed Maya Beach indefinitely.
+Luckily this has now reopened again and you can easily book a trip there.